onofricamila/TTPS-Ruby/p4/gems/puntosTeoricos.md

 **(Al utilizar el comando gem server se mostrará en el localhost (puerto 8808) la lista de gemas instaladas en el ruby core.)**

 When you install new gems, they are automatically available through the built-in gem server.

+It can also operate as a server for installation of gems on other machines.

 http://guides.rubygems.org/run-your-own-gem-server/